stormlion227/ShapeControl.Forms/README.md

 # ShapeControl.Forms

-Xamarin.Forms library that allows you to draw shapes from a shared/portable library.
+Xamarin.Forms(.Net Standard) library that allows you to draw shapes such as circle, roundrect, oval and so on.
-Supports Android, iOS and Unified Windows Platform (UWP, UAP)
+Supports Android, iOS and Unified Windows Platform (UWP, UAP) This is based on [SkiaSharp.Views.Forms](https://www.nuget.org/packages/SkiaSharp.Views.Forms)

 ### Features

 * Circle
 * Oval
 * RoundedRect
-* Color Effect by using [SkiaSharp library](https://github.com/mono/SkiaSharp).
+* Color Effect by using [SkiaSharp library](https://www.nuget.org/packages/SkiaSharp.Views.Forms).

 ### Support Platforms